 “Mommy Cards”(Mommy business cards, Mommy calling cards or trading cards) have been around for years; this isn’t a new concept by any means, but I can tell you that since I’ve had my own, I have gotten so much use out of them!
 I’ve set up play dates with school friends, handed out to other moms we meet at the park, given to acquaintances at church, given to other parents on their sports teams… the list goes on and on.
 I genuinely feel that our social interaction with other parents and children has grown because I now have something to hand out.
 And, it’s been a great conversation starter!

 The first thing is to think about is how you are going to use the card.
 Where do you see yourself giving it out?
 What information do you want these people to have about you?
 If you are going to be handing it out to strangers you meet at the park, maybe you leave off your home address and just put your phone number and email address.

-If the card is going to people you feel more comfortable with, maybe you include your Facebook or Twitter handle.
-If you want the card to send with your child to sleepovers and other events where you won’t be present, maybe you put your child’s medical information on it – especially if they have food allergies or special needs.
+If the card is going to people you feel more comfortable with; maybe you include your Facebook or Twitter handle.
+If you want to send them with your child to sleepovers and other events where you won’t be present, maybe you put your child’s medical information on it – especially if they have food allergies or special needs.